Down Syndrome (cont.)

 Down Syndrome - Experience

-Please describe your experience with Down syndrome.
+Please describe experience with a loved one with Down syndrome.

 Down Syndrome - Symptoms